bitmask/helencookart/content/blog/oyster-mushrooms.md

 image: mushrooms/mushroom-graphite-2.jpg
 ---

-We went out just before Christmas to a nearby patch of woods where an oak log fell years ago.
-The log has been cultured with Pleurotus ostreatus and fruits prolifically after rain and cold.
+We went out just before Christmas to a fallen oak log in a nearby patch of woods.
+The log has been naturally cultured with Pleurotus ostreatus, and it fruits prolifically after stresses like rain and cold.
 I was fascinated by the forms and patterns these mushrooms make.

 Oyster mushrooms are delicious and have the curious property that they contain a compound that will inhibit sweet taste receptors.
 Sugar tastes vaguely sweet, but mostly just grainy.
 It's a strange sensation, and I always wait to have dessert after eating these mushrooms!